Go to the main content Skift sprog til dansk

-The Royal Danish Librarys national licensing consortium has, on behalf of the Danish universities and other research institutions, entered into a three-year agreement with Cambridge University Press
+Royal Danish Library's national licensing consortium has, on behalf of Danish universities and other research institutions, entered into a three-year agreement with Cambridge University Press

 Photo: Colourbox

-The Royal Danish Library national licensing consortium, on behalf of the Danish universities and other research institutions, has entered into a three-year agreement with Cambridge University Press (CUP) for the period 2023 to 2025.
+Royal Danish Library's national licensing consortium, on behalf of the Danish universities and other research institutions, has entered into a three-year agreement with Cambridge University Press (CUP) for 2026-2028.

-The agreement provides reading access to CUP journals for institutions on the agreement and free and immediate access (Open Access) for the whole world to articles that are published by researchers at the institutions covered by the agreement.
+The agreement provides reading access to CUP journals for institutions covered by the agreement and free and immediate access worldwide (Open Access) to articles that are published by researchers at the institutions covered by the agreement.

 Main points of the agreement: